wwsun/lego-css/README.md

-# lego-css
+# seu-css
 A extremely light-weight css framework for your website.

 ## Use

-Use npm to download lego-css
+Use npm to download seu-css

-    npm install lego-css --save
+    npm install seu-css --save

-Import the lego-css.css in your HTML file.
+Import the seu-css.css in your HTML file.

 ## Build